Global Cultures and Languages Department (GCL)

 The Department of Global Cultures and Languages offers majors and minors in French, German studies, and Spanish (with education majors for French and Spanish); minors in Chinese studies; certificates in French proficiency, Chinese proficiency, Russian studies, Spanish for business and organizations, and Spanish for the health professions; and courses in Arabic, Japanese, and Hmong.

-A student who plans to continue a language already studied in high school must take the UW System Regional Foreign Language Placement Test in order to determine the appropriate course level.
+A student who plans to continue a language already studied in high school must take the Universities of Wisconsin Regional Foreign Language Placement Test in order to determine the appropriate course level.
 French, German, and Spanish placement tests are available.
 Following the appropriate course placement as indicated by this test should help assure receipt of retroactive credits, but does not guarantee them.

 Global Cultures and Languages retroactive credit and advanced placement policy